eth-brownie/brownie/docs/api-network.rst

 .. py:classmethod:: Accounts._reset()

-    Called by :ref:`rpc._notify_registry <api-network-rpc-notify-registry>` when the local chain has been reset.
-All ``Account`` objects are recreated.
+    Called by :func:`rpc._notify_registry <brownie.network.rpc._notify_registry>` when the local chain has been reset.
+All :func:`Account <brownie.network.account.Account>` objects are recreated.

 .. py:classmethod:: Accounts._revert(height)

-    Called by :ref:`rpc._notify_registry <api-network-rpc-notify-registry>` when the local chain has been reverted to a block height greater than zero.
-Adjusts ``Account`` object nonce values.
+    Called by :func:`rpc._notify_registry <brownie.network.rpc._notify_registry>` when the local chain has been reverted to a block height greater than zero.
+Adjusts :func:`Account <brownie.network.account.Account>` object nonce values.

-.. _api-network-account:

 Account
 -------

 .. py:class:: brownie.network.account.Account

     An ethereum address that you control the private key for, and so can send transactions from.
-Generated automatically from ``web3.eth.accounts`` and stored in the ``Accounts`` container.
+Generated automatically from ``web3.eth.accounts`` and stored in the :func:`Accounts <brownie.network.account.Accounts>` container.

     .. code-block:: python